-Therefore confess your sins to each other and pray for each other so that you may be healed.
-The prayer of a righteous person is powerful and effective.— James 5:16
+Confess your sins to each other and pray for each other so that you may be healed.
+The earnest prayer of a righteous person has great power and produces wonderful results.— James 5:16

 Robert Wood Johnson, former chairman of Johnson & Johnson, had a reputation for being especially stringent when he inspected his manufacturing plants.
 One day, a plant manager got a tip that Johnson was on his way and would arrive at the plant in 30 minutes.

 The manager hastily had things spruced up by ordering several large rolls of paper transported to the roof of the building.
 When Johnson arrived, he was furious.
 His first words were, “What in the world is all that junk up there?”
 Unbeknownst to the manager, Johnson had arrived by helicopter and landed on the roof!